 Here’s a map I did of the St Paul Pass section from Dominion to Falcon – including the proposed 1950s cut off…

-Map of the St Paul Pass section from Dominion (top left) to Falcon (bottom left.)
+Map of the St Paul Pass section from Dominion (top left) to Falcon (at right) and Pearson (bottom right.)
 The yellow line indicates the proposed tunnel in lieu of the St. Paul pass route.

 1 Dominion trestle and tunnel 2 Start of Hiawatha Trail 3 St. Paul Tunnel 4 Tunnel (no.21) 5 Tunnel 22 6 Tunnels (23 closed & 24 open) 7 Kelly Creek trestle 8 Adair 9 Tunnel (25 & 26) 10 Turkey Creek trestle 11 Clear Creek Trestle.

 The western portal of St. Paul Pass tunnel (or Taft tunnel as some call it.)
 Google Streets.

 This Google Streets view (despite some distortions) shows the wider section of railroad formation at Roland which once consisted of loops for trains awaiting passage through the St. Paul’s tunnel.

 Because of the manually operated signalling system in use on the St Paul’s pass, at Roland locomotive engineers had to phone the line controller at East Portal to seek permission to progress through the St. Paul tunnel.